Zurich Tiefenbrunnen railway station: Tram and bus

-Adjacent to the station is the terminus of tram routes 2 and 4 and trolleybus route 33, all operated by Verkehrsbetriebe Zürich, the municipal transport operator for Zürich.
+Adjacent to the station is the terminus of lines 11 and 15 of the Zurich tram system and route 33 of the Zurich trolleybus system, all operated by Verkehrsbetriebe Zürich, the municipal transport operator for Zürich.
 The station is also served by regional bus routes of the Autobusbetrieb Zürich–Zollikon–Küsnacht (AZZK).

 Boat

 The pier across the station building is served by boats of the Zürichsee-Schifffahrtsgesellschaft (ZSG), of both its Lake Zurich and River Limmat services.